Karandash8/make-argocd-fly/README.md

 - Application resources are generated automatically
 - Easier to grasp end manifests
 - Shared variables between applications
+- Include content of a text file in the rendered manifest

 ## Configuration
 ### config.yml